cyverse/operation-sanity/readme.md

 ##To do:
 ### More urgent:
-- automagically launch instances on all providers
-- check if all instances are active
 - test ssh and stuff in check_featured.feature - paramiko (hard)

 ### Less urgent:
 - Test airport ui
-- fix `@step(u'I enter instance name "{name}"')` and use it